andrewzhng2/BasicReactReduxThunk/README.md

-# BasicReactReduxThunk
+# React-Basic-Project
- Just learning basics of how to use Redux Store, Redux flows, and creating Thunks
+ Learning how to build a basic project from scratch, instead of create react app